mdancho84/mdancho84.github.io/_posts/2018-05-31-backtesting-quantopian-zipline-tibbletime-furrr-flyingfox.md

 - You set a "plan" for how code should be executed, call `future()` with an expression to evaluate, and call `value()` to retrieve the value.
 The first `future()` call sends off the code to another R process and is _non-blocking_ so you can keep running R code in this session.
 It only blocks once you call `value()`.

-- Globals variables and packages are automatically identified and exported for you!
+- Global variables and packages are automatically identified and exported for you!

 __Now, the major point__: If you're familiar with `purrr`, you can take advantage of `future` parallel processing with `furrr`!